GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

 ### Credential Access TTP

 -	[Brute Force (T1110)](https://attack.mitre.org/techniques/T1110/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - Guessing style attack using a breach corpus of compromised passwords or a new data set.
 -	[MFA Interception (T1111)](https://attack.mitre.org/techniques/T1111/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} – Adversaries may target MFA mechanisms (i.e. smart cards, token generators, etc.) to gain access to credentials that can be used to access systems, services, and network resources.
-This is often associated with SIM stealing for phone-based OTP and also keylogging to intercept smart card or other authenticator PINs.
+This is often associated with SIM stealing for phone-based OTP, keylogging to intercept smart card PINs, or other efforts to trick a user into typing their MFA code into a phishing site.
 -	[MFA Fatigue (T1621)](https://attack.mitre.org/techniques/T1621/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} – Adversaries may abuse the generation of push notifications to continuously repeat login attempts.
 This bombards the user with login requests until they potentially give in.

-## What is Phishing-Resistant?
+## What is Phishing-Resistance?

 Previous sections identified how credentials are susceptible to phishing and other attack types; this section identifies which types of MFA are phishing-resistant.
 Not all MFA are created equal, with some stronger than others.
-Phishing-resistant authentication is designed to detect and prevent the disclosure of authentication secrets and outputs to a website or application masquerading as a legitimate system.
-The two leading phishing-resistant authenticators agencies deploy include PKI (PIV-based, PIV-I, or Only Locally Trusted) and FIDO2, including WebAuthN authenticators.
+Phishing-resistant authentication is designed to prevent the disclosure of authentication secrets and outputs to a website or application masquerading as a legitimate system.
+The two leading phishing-resistant authenticators agencies deploy include PKI (PIV-based, PIV-I, or Only Locally Trusted) and FIDO2 authenticators.
+Note that FIDO2 is sometimes described as WebAuthn authenticators.
+WebAuthn is a World Wide Web Consortium (W3C) standard as part of FIDO2.

 Table 01.
 Common MFA Options
  <table class="usa-table usa-table">